woltapp/wolt_modal_sheet/README.md

 - Modals adapt to various breakpoints seamlessly to maintain usability and accessibility across different devices and screen sizes.

 <img width="1379" alt="Screenshot 2024-06-30 at 15 17 13" src="https://github.com/yarneo/wolt_modal_sheet/assets/4066863/239abe11-f5e5-4bea-8fd6-41857ff3229e">

-### Conclusion

-Following these guidelines will ensure that the modal sheet component is consistent, accessible, and user-friendly across all platforms and devices.
-These guidelines are based on best practices and standards to provide a seamless user experience.

 ## Understanding the page elements